surilindur/comunica/packages/actor-query-result-serialize-sparql-json/README.md

 ### Config Parameters

 * `emitMetadata`: If a metadata object should be appended to the query results.
 This contains information such as the number of HTTP requests required for executing the query. _(default: `true`)_
+* `httpRequestCountObserver`: An observer on the HTTP bus that counts the number of outgoing requests done by the engine.